Interactive Medical-SAM2 GUI: A Napari-based semi-automatic annotation tool for medical images: Statement of Need

 \section{Statement of Need}

-Voxel-level annotation is essential for developing and validating medical imaging algorithms, yet manual labeling is slow and expensive, especially for 3D scans with hundreds of slices.
-Expert-friendly platforms such as ITK-SNAP \cite{yushkevich2006itksnap}, 3D Slicer \cite{fedorov2012slicer}, and MITK \cite{wolf2005mitk} provide robust visualization and classical semi-automatic segmentation tools, but producing consistent 3D labels at cohort scale still requires substantial manual work and careful data handling.
+Voxel-level annotation is essential for developing and validating medical imaging algorithms, yet manual labeling is slow and expensive, especially for 3D scans containing hundreds of slices.
+Expert-friendly platforms such as ITK-SNAP \cite{yushkevich2006itksnap}, 3D Slicer \cite{fedorov2012slicer}, and MITK \cite{wolf2005mitk} provide robust visualization and classical semi-automatic segmentation tools.
+However, it still requires substantial manual work and careful data handling to produce consistent 3D labels at cohort scale.

-AI-assisted labeling frameworks have improved throughput by integrating model inference and active learning into annotation workflows.
-MONAI Label supports both local (3D Slicer) and web frontends and provides a framework for deploying labeling applications around AI models \cite{diazpinto2024monailabel}.
+AI-assisted labeling frameworks have improved annotation efficiency by combining model inference and active learning strategies.
+MONAI Label supports both local (3D Slicer) and web frontends and provides a comprehensive framework for deploying AI-driven annotation applications \cite{diazpinto2024monailabel}.
 While web-based labeling can be attractive for accessibility, clinical deployment is often constrained by institutional data governance and privacy requirements unless de-identification and secure hosting are rigorously validated, motivating local-first workflows for routine annotation.
-Interactive refinement methods such as DeepEdit aim to reduce the number of user interactions needed to reach high-quality 3D segmentations by learning from simulated edits \cite{diazpinto2023deepedit}.
+DeepEdit and similar interactive refinement approaches learn from simulated user edits to reduce the number of manual interactions necessary for generating accurate 3D segmentations \cite{diazpinto2022deepedit}.